The purpose of an empowered government product owner is to make sure that a government service or program is effective and meets people’s needs.

 Balancing and responding to feedback

-Product owners often work within hierarchies and between strong-willed personalities.
+Government product owners often work within hierarchies and between strong-willed personalities.
 Their hardest role is balancing competing feedback between stakeholders.

 It’s not the job of the product owner to make every suggested change.
 They collect feedback, analyze it, and make changes based on data and best practices.
 Feedback is considered, not blindly followed.
 Not all feedback makes sense, especially in combination with other changes.